rpenha/mba-blog/README.md

    pnpm install
    ```

-3. Create a `.env` file in the project root directory and add the required environment variables (see above).
+3. Create a `.env.production` file in the project root directory and add the required environment variables (see above).
 4. Build the project for production:

    ```bash